patatetom/rds4xways/README.md

 38320335 38320335 1571133700
 ```

-**According to X-Ways documentation** : *Now, important top tip follows: If you are creating your own hash file to import, perhaps from another forensic tool, and if you are using SHA-1, be sure to make sure your column heading in your source file is written exactly as "SHA-1" and not "SHA1" or "SHA" or "SHA 1".* ***It has to be "SHA-1", exactly, to be understood.***
+**According to X-Ways documentation** : *Now, important top tip follows : If you are creating your own hash file to import, perhaps from another forensic tool, and if you are using SHA-1, be sure to make sure your column heading in your source file is written exactly as "SHA-1" and not "SHA1" or "SHA" or "SHA 1".* ***It has to be "SHA-1", exactly, to be understood.***

 ```bash
 head -3 sha1